kknb1982/pands-problem-sheet/README.md

 This program requests that the user enters two amounts in cents, adds these two numbers together and outputs them as €xxx.xx.

 ### The code
-The program uses `input` to request the user enter the amounts and uses `int` to ensure these entries (`amount1` and `amount2` are recorded as integers.
+The program uses `input` to request the user enter the amounts and uses `int` to ensure these entries (`amount1` and `amount2` are recorded as integers).
 These integers are added together and then divided by 100 to make it euros and cents:

     amount1 = int(input("Enter the first amount in cents: "))
     amount2 = int(input ("Enter the second amount in cents: "))